top of page

 Yasser Aureada

-• 3 min read
+• 4 min read

 The Securities and Exchange Commission (SEC) requires corporations to disclose and update their Beneficial Ownership (BO) information through the HARBOR system.
+This requirement is part of the Philippines’ enhanced transparency framework, which aligns with anti-money laundering regulations and international compliance standards.
+Failure to report beneficial ownership accurately may lead to penalties, compliance notices, and regulatory scrutiny.

 Legal Basis for Beneficial Ownership Reporting

-Beneficial ownership reporting is anchored on:
+Beneficial ownership reporting is anchored on several key regulations:

 • The Revised Corporation Code of the Philippines